Research Interests

 Intrigued but Unavailable

 I’m always intrigued by the potential of AI and the impact it can make in a variety of topics.
 Below is a list of projects that I wanted to explore, but currently unable to due to existing commitments.
 These projects are my “hear me out” ideas.
-If you are interested in collaborating for any of these, please do not hesitate to reach out!
+If you are interested in collaborating for any of these, please do reach out :)

 Supervised Yearning: Learning the language of Love.
 Beyond the “5 love languages” (acts of service, quality time, gifts, touch, and affirmation) that naturally involve multiple modalities, I’m intrigued by the interplay of culture and romance.
 In particular,